 8 Hours BEFORE

 Los Angeles.
 It's midnight, I've already taken my sleeping pills and too lazy to reach the remote control to turn the tv off.
-I was semi-watching/listening the last few seconds of porno film world award-winning documentary, Pornucopia.
+I was semi-watching/listening the last few seconds of porno film world award-winning documentary, Pornucopia (keep the music on suggested while reading).
 As the theme music is winding down with fine drum work slowly blending into the vocals, telephone rings...its editor-in-chief who is attending a Muslim wedding in Las Vegas.

 The basic conversation goes like this: